MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-recovery-loop-break.md

 ---
-title: Breaking out of a Bitlocker recovery loop
+title: Breaking out of a BitLocker recovery loop
-description: This article for IT professionals describes how to break out of a Bitlocker recovery loop. ms.prod: m365-security ms.localizationpriority: medium
+description: This article for IT professionals describes how to break out of a BitLocker recovery loop. ms.prod: m365-security ms.localizationpriority: medium
 author: aczechowski